Q:

 A:

-In the chemical industry, propane and n-butane in the alkane family are two common gases that differ significantly in their chemical properties and application areas.
-Understanding the difference between these two alkanes is a very important basic knowledge for chemical practitioners and researchers.
-In this paper, the differences between propane and n-butane will be analyzed in detail from the aspects of structure, physical properties, chemical properties and application fields, and their applications in different fields will be analyzed.
+In the chemical sector, propane and n-butane in the alkane family are two common gases that differ signifiis able totly in their chemical characteristics and consumption areas.
+Understanding the difference between these two alkanes is a very crucial basic knowledge to chemical practitioners and researchers.
+In this paper, the differences between propane and n-butane will be analyzed in detail from the aspects of structure, physical characteristics, chemical characteristics and consumption fields, and their applications in different fields will be analyzed.
+And

 1. chemical structure and molecular formula